Recover privacy with Kodachi Linux on the Internet

 Resources

-Network spy protection with AdGuard Home on a Raspberry Pi and Docker
+Network spy protection with AdGuard Home on a Raspberry Pi & Docker

 Maybe you have bought you like me an Raspberry Pi4 with 4GB RAM and think about what nice things you could do with it.
 Since the beginning I got the idea to use it as an lightweight home server.
 Of course you can easily use a mini computer with more power and obviously more energy consumption too.
 Not a nice idea for a device is running 24/7.
 As long you don’t plan to mine your own bitcoins or host a high frequented shop system, a PI device should be sufficient.